survivejs/webpack-book/manuscript/appendices/01_comparison.md

 }
 ```

 These scripts can be listed using `npm run` and then executed using `npm run <script>`.
 You can also namespace your scripts using a convention like `test:watch`.
-The problem with this approach is that it takes some care to keep it cross-platform.
+The problem with this approach is that it takes care to keep it cross-platform.

 Instead of `rm -rf`, you might want to use a utility like [rimraf](https://www.npmjs.com/package/rimraf) and so on.
 It’s possible to invoke other tasks runners here to hide the fact that you are using one.
 This way you can refactor your tooling while keeping the interface as the same.